Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

 WHAT PARENTS AND CARERS OF CHILDREN WITH SEN/D TELL US

-In a recent meeting, parents and carers of young people with SEN/D told us that, “This school does so much for our children; you are always trying to meet their needs and responding to individual worries”.
+Parents and carers of young people with SEN/D have told us, “This school does so much for our children; you are always trying to meet their needs and responding to individual worries”.
 They value the school’s flexibility and feel “listened to” and “consulted”.

 WHAT OUR STUDENTS TELL US